steps needed to become a yoga teacher

-Before deciding to go for an intensive yoga teacher training or a part-time one, carefully assess the amount of time you are willing to dedicate to your course and consider factors such as your learning style, work schedule, and family commitments.
+Before deciding to go for intensive yoga teacher training or a part-time one, carefully assess the time you can dedicate to your course and consider factors such as your learning style, work schedule, and family commitments.

-Five steps to becoming a yoga instructor
+Five steps to become a yoga instructor and get certification

+Make your passion for yoga into a career by learning the skills you need to teach others.
 Ready to follow your passion and make the jump?
 Here are five steps to guide you on how to become a yoga instructor:

 1) Have a yoga practice

-If you have only been on the mat a few times, your yoga instructor training is likely to be overwhelming, ineffective, and potentially injurious.
+If you have only been on the mat a few times, your yoga instructor training will likely be overwhelming, ineffective, and potentially harmful.